pikipupiba/RGB_Empire_Rewrite_July_2019/Libraries/SSD_13XX/1.0/SSD_13XX/README.md

 - Do not use logic converters based on mosfet or similar or bidirectional ones (Adafruit and Sparkfun sell a lot of these), they are crap, waveforms are distorted and DO NOT USE PARTITION RESISTOR's for that, it's a bad idea, you can damage oled and cpu in the same time.
 - Most of you know already this but remember that Arduino UNO or similar can provide 3v3 but the logic levels are always at 5V!!!
 - The RST pin is not strictly necessary but if not used must pullup to 3v3, never leave float!
 When is necessary?
 When you develop a library for example but if you change libraries you may need a complete power cycle if you are not using this pin.
-- ESP8266 has very weak SPI, should be 3v3 but most of the times is much less so better avoid use any logic chip between it and oled, I spend days around a circuit before discovering this.
+- ESP8266 has very weak SPI, should be 3v3 but most of the times is much less so better avoid use any logic chip between it and oled, I spend days Around a circuit before discovering this.
 - On ESP8266, from April 2016 the pin GPIO16 misteriously doesn't works as CS, don't ask me why.
 I'm currently using GPIO2 or GPIO4.
 - Since I'm using the fast SPI possible, keep wires short and remember to provide a decoupling capacitor for your oled.<br>
 - If you plan to use SPI for other devices as well it's a good idea pullup the CS with a 10K resistor to +3v3, this will keep oled disabled until your CPU access it for initialization and avoid interferences.